-Often, there may be seasonal items that are outstanding when you actually take possession, however, this is quite normal in our climate, and nothing to be concerned about.
+Often, there may be seasonal items that are outstanding when you actually take possession.
+This is normal in our climate, and nothing to be concerned about.

 What are the benefits of a draw mortgage?

 A draw mortgage, as mentioned, is convenient for the builder, but it may also be more convenient for you.
-We noted that since the mortgage is in your name from the beginning, this means you actually own your home before it is even completed.
+Since the mortgage is in your name from the beginning, this means you actually own your home before it is even completed.

 Another aspect that can come into play is interest rates.
 For one, arranging a mortgage before construction starts may be a way to lock in a low fixed interest rate.
 This is an attractive option if rates are on the rise!